kedhead/RecipeUP/CURRENT-STATUS.md

 - **Theme consistency** - modern purple branding applied across all components
 - **Status filtering** - proper published/draft recipe management implemented

-**The application is production-ready and fully deployed on Vercel with modern styling!**
+**The application is production-ready and fully deployed on Vercel with complete meal planning and family sharing functionality!**

 ---